Median Price Hits $500,000, Up 11.1 Percent from 2015

 The December 2016 median home price in the region was $500,000, the highest since August 2007.
 Prices were up 3.0 percent from November and gained 11.1 percent from December 2015.
 Despite recent gains, prices remain 6.5 percent below the April 2007 peak of $535,000.

-At the county level, December 2016 annual price increases ranged from +2.8 percent in San Diego County to +5.8 percent in Los Angeles County.
+At the county level, in December 2016 annual price increases ranged from +2.8 percent in San Diego County to +5.8 percent in Los Angeles County.

 “Price increases have been driven predominantly by the lack of inventory,” said Schnapp.
 “While that condition will still be a drag on sales in 2017, large builders have announced numerous developments throughout the region which should add significant inventory over the next few years.”